slatedocs/slate/source/includes/api/_department.md

 A generic search string; select departments containing this string in their name.

+#####workgroup

+Single workgroup to filter results to be returned.

+**NOTE:** If the call is made on behalf of a manager, the caller must also specify the boolean value `exclude_site` to limit the results to only the workgroup specified.

+#####show_only_workgroup_listables

+Only return results for the workgroup.

+#####exclude_site

+Boolean; if a manager of the team, don't include departments associated with the site itself with those for the team.

+#####sitewide

+Boolean; query for all departments across all workgroups that the user has access to.
+Enabled by default for manager accounts.

 The response results `departments` attribute will be an array of the current page of departments.
 Each element of the array may have the following attributes:

 ####id